sbgraves237/Ecdat/cran-comments.md

 * Revdepcheck found 0 new problems.
 * Winbuilder could not find URLs that I found manually and about which other versions did not complain.
-  Winbuilder (devel) issued 'Warning: <table> attribute "width" not allowed for HTML5'.
+  Winbuilder (current) issued 'Warning: <table> attribute "width" not allowed for HTML5'.
 I asked about this on r-pkg-devel and was told it was a known problem, and I should not worry about it.

 ##2020-11-02
 * fixed the URL with blanks replaced by "\%20" and checked:  This worked.